AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex3.md

 ![Data Ingestion](./images/datasetfromschema.png)

-In the next screen, you have to select the schema that you created in 1, **AEP Demo - Website Registrations Schema**.
+In the next screen, you have to select the schema that you created in 1, **ldap - AEP Demo - Website Registrations Schema**.

 ![Data Ingestion](./images/schemaselection.png)